ZiyiHuang0708/SourceID-NMF/README.md

 ```

 ## Demo
 Here, we provide some datasets for SourceID-NMF to test.
 The /data folder contains sections for simulated data and real data.
 The section on simulated data contains three sets of data available for testing.
+Each data set contains two txt input files 'nmf_data.txt' and 'name.txt'.
 We can run it on simulated data or real data by running the following command:

 ```
 Command: